mario-andreschak/mcp-abap-adt/README.md

 ## 3. Running the Server

-You can run the server in two main ways:
+To be fair, you usually dont usually "run" this server on it's own.
+It is supposed to be integrated into an MCP Client like Cline or Claude Desktop.
+But you *can* manually run the server in two main ways:

 *   **Standalone Mode:**  This runs the server directly, and it will output messages to the terminal.
+The server will start and wait for client connections, so potentially rendering it useless except to see if it starts.
-*   **Development/Debug Mode:** This runs the server with the Node.js inspector.
+*   **Development/Debug Mode:** This runs the server with the MCP Inspector.
+You can open the URL that it outputs in your browser and start playing around.

 ### 3.1 Standalone Mode